kshashank231/chat-bot-project/README.md

 # chat-bot-project
-As a part of Revidly Internship
+As a part of Revidly Internship worked on development of a chat-bot using NLP.
+Run chat.py to start chatting!